 Teams: Each Participant can be an individual student or a team of up to five (5) students collaborating on a submission.
 Participants from different classes and grades are welcome to form a team as long as they attend the same institution.

 Scope of Submissions: Submissions to The Earth Prize are expected to propose solutions aimed at accelerating positive change towards environmental sustainability.
-The Earth Prize will consider a wide range of solutions: local, national as well as global ones; new ideas with implementation potential as well as existing student projects; products, organizations, enterprises, as well as campaigns.
+The Earth Prize will consider a wide range of solutions: local, national as well as global ones; new ideas with implementation potential as well as existing student projects; products, organisations, enterprises, as well as campaigns.

 The Earth Prize is a multi-phase competition: